-  2. Cut DIY Picture Frame Pieces
+Step 2: Cut DIY Picture Frame Pieces

-Using the miter saw, I adjusted the miter angle to 45 degrees and cut 2 pieces with miters NOT parallel so that the total length equaled the width from step 1.
+I adjusted the miter angle on my miter saw to 45 degrees and cut 2 pieces with miters NOT parallel so that the total length (long end to long end) equaled the width from step 1.

-Step 3: Drill Dowel Holes
+Step 3: Drill Dowel Holes in Frame Corners

-Next, I sanded all the boards well (this is easier to do now, before you start assembling), and used a 3/8″ dowel jig to drill dowel holes 3/4″ deep into each corner.
+Next, I sanded all the boards well (this is easier to do now, before you start assembling), and used a ⅜″ dowel jig to drill dowel holes ¾″ deep into each corner.

 I lined the edge of my dowel jig on the INSIDE corner of the miter on each piece and clamped in place while I drilled the holes.